liabri/akitio-server/README.md

 * Gamerule « playersSleepingPercentage » ;
 * Setup ferium for easier updating.
 Problematic mods: unstructured (server)  ; creatures from the snow (server & client) ;
 * Think about LevelZ-like functionality of preventing say brewing strength potions if alchemy level is too low.

+continent bias was 9
+xz scale was 0.07